valentinsingularity/convex-hull/README.md

 # convex-hull
 Java implementation of Graham's scan algorithm for computing the convex hull of a set of points in plane.

-build project with Maven using the command: mvn clean package
+Build project with Maven using the command: mvn clean package